Last updated on 2025-12-23

 Program overview

-The Bachelor of Arts & Science in Art & Archaeology & Geography is structured to provide a comprehensive education over a four-year period.
+The Bachelor of Arts & Science in Art & Archaeology & Geography is structured to provide a comprehensive educational experience over a 4-year period for a single degree.
+Students can also opt for a 5-year combined degree, allowing them to explore multiple disciplines in depth.
 The program includes:

 Featured Experiences

-Students in the Bachelor of Arts & Science in Art & Archaeology & Geography program can benefit from a variety of unique experiences, including:
+The Bachelor of Arts & Science in Art & Archaeology & Geography offers a variety of unique experiences that enhance the learning process:

 Career Options